Module 1

 On Being a Facilitator

-Module 1 inaugurates your journey as a conscious facilitator by orienting you to the heart of Transcendent Psychology and the Tree of Life.
+Module 1 inaugurates your journey as a conscious facilitator by orienting you to the heart of the 3 pillars of the school Transcendent Psychology, Conscious School and Integral Health.
+Through these 3 pillars students will be able to connect with the foundaitions of being a facilitator.
 Rather than technique-driven protocols, we cultivate an inner posture of presence, humility, and ethical service—preparing you to hold transformative spaces for others in both ordinary and expanded states of awareness.

 Learning Objectives